VBHAVYASREE/VBHAVYASREE/README.md

 I am an Data Science enthusiastic from India.
-- 👋 Hi, I’m @VBHAVYASREE
+- 🔭 I'm passionate to work on data.
 - 🌱 Exploring Data science
 - ⚡ I also solve problems on Leetcode or HackerRank in my spare time.
 -  📫 How to reach me: https://www.linkedin.com/in/v-bhavya-sree-919319243